blacklanternsecurity/bbot/README.md

 ### Note: You can find more fun and interesting modules at the [Module Playground](https://github.com/blacklanternsecurity/bbot-module-playground).
 For instructions on how to install these other modules, see the [wiki](https://github.com/blacklanternsecurity/bbot/wiki#module-playground).

-To view a full list of module config options, use `--help-all`.
+To see modules' options (how to change wordlists, thread count, etc.), use `--help-all`.

 ~~~
 +---------------------+----------+---------+------------------------------------------+-----------------------------------------+------------------------------------------+